All the tried-and-true troubleshooting methods for when your AirPods just won’t connect to your device.

 Conclusion

 You should also be equipped with all the necessary knowledge to fix this issue if it arises again.
-Although, there are other different solutions to try if your AirPods keep disconnecting.
+Although, there are other solutions to try if your AirPods keep disconnecting.

 wow what a amazing article.it’s very help to me.thanks.